apache/apisix/docs/en/latest/stream-proxy.md

 TCP is the protocol for many popular applications and services, such as LDAP, MySQL, and RTMP.
 UDP (User Datagram Protocol) is the protocol for many popular non-transactional applications, such as DNS, syslog, and RADIUS.

-APISIX can dynamic load balancing TCP/UDP proxy.
+APISIX can dynamically load balancing TCP/UDP proxy.
 In Nginx world, we call TCP/UDP proxy to stream proxy, we followed this statement.

 ## How to enable stream proxy?

 Setting the `stream_proxy` option in `conf/config.yaml`, specify a list of addresses that require dynamic proxy.
-By default, no any stream proxy is enabled.
+By default, no stream proxy is enabled.

 ```yaml
 apisix: